-TELEPHONE BANKING Comprehensive remote banking through a

-INDEPENDENT FINANCIAL ADVICE Investment advice for customers, selling products provided by other financial institutions
+TELEPHONE BANKING Comprehensive remote banking through a centralized operation for personal and corporate customers INDEPENDENT FINANCIAL ADVICE Investment advice for customers, selling products provided by other financial institutions

 Some of these products, particularly Visa Gold and Visa Affinity credit cards, were highly successful.
 In 1990, Co-op Bank was not an issuer of Gold cards, but two years later, it had become the largest issuer of Visa Gold cards in the U.K., and by 1994 was the largest issuer in all of Europe.